 Lets touch quickly on the process of making natural wine, as we saw above, the grapes should be small in scale and harvested by hand, and usually whole bunch pressed (not de-stemmed), and fermented without the addition of yeasts.
 Some natural winemakers will ferment their wines under flor, a natural yeast layer that is formed under certain winemaking conditions.
 The flor will protect the wine from invading bacteria, and give the wine a fresh but bready flavour.
 This method is typical in sherry making and also found in jura vin jaune.
 Orange wine is also a form a natural wine.

 Natural wines are also very sensitive to oxidization, and can take on a bruised apple and cider vinegar notes, but these are also characteristic profiles of orange wine.
-Natural wines are more unstable that their additive packed brothers and sisters, they are unfiltered, unadulterated versions of the mass produced wine we find in our supermarkets.
+Natural wines are more unstable than their additive packed brothers and sisters, they are unfiltered, unadulterated versions of the mass produced wine we find in our supermarkets.
 This means they can be more exciting to drink, often with aromas deeply rooted in nature, wet hay, yeast, bruised apple. they are ripe and sometimes agressive in thier flavours, they are not muted by additives.
 They are shouty in thier aromas, you cannot turn down the volume on these wines.

 There are a number of natural wine activists in South Africa, not because they think its cool, but because they are passionate about producing wine that reflects nature, with minimal intervention.
 Austria is churning out its fair share of natural wines, and of course France.
 Almost every wine making country has passionate natural wine makers, committed to working with their grapes to bring out the best in them, without the aid of added yeasts and sulfites.*